 A native of Padua, Rate Furlan graduated in law, then received his diploma at St Peter’s Conservatory in Majella and attended the Centro Sperimentale Dramatic Arts Academy in Rome.
-He began his artistic career as an opera director.
-He entered the film industry in 1948 as a screenwriter and artistic director on the feature film ‘Giudicatemi!’
+He began his artistic career as an opera director and entered the film industry in 1948, as the screenwriter and artistic director on the feature film ‘Giudicatemi!’
 (Lit.
 ‘Judge Me!’)
-In 1949 he worked as a scriptwriter, set designer and assistant director on ‘La Figlia della Madonna’ (Lit.
+In 1949 he worked as a scriptwriter, set designer, and assistant director on ‘La Figlia della Madonna’ (Lit.
 ‘Mary’s Daughter’) After an unreleased film, he made his directorial debut in 1949 with ‘L’Acqua li Portò Via’ (Lit.
 ‘They Were Carried Away by the Water’) which was followed by another four feature films until 1976.

 Source: Wikipedia/Rate Furlan

 In post-war Italy Naples was one of the first cities to identify the new path the film industry was taking, leaning towards more populist, commercial tendencies.
 Numerous production companies sprung up in this period, populated by personalities like Roberto Amoroso, Enzo Di Gianni, Antonio Ferrigno and Natale Montillo, who ran Sud film, Eva Film, Sap Film, l’AF film and MC Film, respectively.
 These production companies were notable for operating on extremely low budgets and for producing films which specifically targeted local audiences.
 On occasion they would also be exported overseas to cater for southern migrant audiences living in New York, or in the north of Italy in cities like Milan or Turin where the migrant populations were also considerably sizeable.